We all struggle, and we can all benefit from working on ourselves.

 Depression

 Feeling a loss of satisfaction in activities that once brought you joy?
+Feelinglost or a lack of direction in your life?
+Feeling exhausted and unmotivated?
 Feeling

 irritable and more easily frustrated by those around you?